CodeNotesApp/Privacy/README.md

 ## DATA

-We do not collect any data about you except the financial data which is provided by Apple directly.
+We do not collect any data about you except the download/payment data which is provided by Apple directly.

 ## CONTACT US